engrpatel21/nest-template/backend/README.md

 you can use nestjs official docs for more info on how the moduel system works with nestjs

 ## Datbase Interactions
-to generate a migration that auto generates sql bases on the classes defined in .entity.ts files
+to generate a migration that auto generates sql based on the classes defined in *.entity.ts files

 `migration:generate:postgres` as an arguement to this command you will need to supply the path of the migration file for this project it will be src/database/migrations/<name of file>